swilliams/alfred-jira-navigator/readme.md

 - [Alfred v4 and Powerpack](https://www.alfredapp.com/powerpack/)
 - An API token for Jira.
 Learn how to [generate them here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)

-Download "" from the Latest Release here: [https://github.com/swilliams/alfred-jira-navigator/releases](https://github.com/swilliams/alfred-jira-navigator/releases)
+Download "Jira.Navigator.alfredworkflow" from the Latest Release here: [https://github.com/swilliams/alfred-jira-navigator/releases](https://github.com/swilliams/alfred-jira-navigator/releases)

 When that file is downloaded, double click the `.alfredworkflow` to install it and open it up.